awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-availability-zone.md

 1. Choose **Save**\.

-## Add an Availability Zone Using the AWS CLI<a name="as-add-az-aws-cli"></a>
+## Add an Availability Zone \(AWS CLI\)<a name="as-add-az-aws-cli"></a>

 The commands that you use depend on whether your load balancer is a Classic Load Balancer in a VPC, a Classic Load Balancer in EC2\-Classic, or an Application Load Balancer\.

 **For an Auto Scaling group with a Classic Load Balancer in a VPC**

-1. Add a subnet to the Auto Scaling group using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command:
+1. Add a subnet to the Auto Scaling group using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

    ```
    aws autoscaling update-auto-scaling-group --auto-scaling-group-name my-asg --vpc-zone-identifier subnet-41767929 subnet-cb663da2 --min-size 2
    ```

-1. Verify that the instances in the new subnet are ready to accept traffic from the load balancer using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command:
+1. Verify that the instances in the new subnet are ready to accept traffic from the load balancer using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command\.

    ```
    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg
    ```

-1. Enable the new subnet for your Classic Load Balancer using the following [https://docs.aws.amazon.com/cli/latest/reference/elb/attach-load-balancer-to-subnets.html](https://docs.aws.amazon.com/cli/latest/reference/elb/attach-load-balancer-to-subnets.html) command:
+1. Enable the new subnet for your Classic Load Balancer using the following [https://docs.aws.amazon.com/cli/latest/reference/elb/attach-load-balancer-to-subnets.html](https://docs.aws.amazon.com/cli/latest/reference/elb/attach-load-balancer-to-subnets.html) command\.

    ```
    aws elb attach-load-balancer-to-subnets --load-balancer-name my-lb --subnets subnet-41767929